aemresafak/Filter-Maker-iOS/README.md

 # Filter-Maker-iOS
 Filter Maker is an iOS project that helps its users create re-usable filters.
 Users can choose among 15+ filter types to create their own custom filters.
+Go to the bottom to check the technical details.

 ### Filters Supported
 - Brightness
 - Contrast